 No long-term contract required

-Frontpoint’s monitoring services range from $44.99-$49.99/mo.
-This price point is on par with what is typically seen from professionally installed systems, but it’s high compared to other DIY providers like SimpliSafe and Scout Alarm, which respectively start at $14.99 and $19.99/mo.
-However, it’s important to note that Frontpoint’s monitoring plans include perks that are often only seen in higher-tier plans.
-These benefits include mobile app access, environmental monitoring (response to smoke, carbon monoxide alarms) and geo-location arming and disarming.
+Frontpoint’s equipment ranges from around $300 to upwards of $600.
+These equipment costs are average to competitive with other providers.
+Frontpoint’s monitoring services range from $44.99 – $49.99 per month.
+This price point is on par with what is typically seen from professionally installed systems, but it’s high compared to other DIY providers like SimpliSafe and Cove Security, which respectively start at $14.99 per month.

 Lastly, Frontpoint has a convenient pricing structure.
 Responding to customer needs, it recently switched over to month-to-month plans for new customers, a departure from the 36-month contract requirement.
 You can opt out of monitoring service at any time without the threat of early termination fees.